awulkiew/graphical-debugging/README.md

 ###### Build

-You need Microsoft Visual Studio 2015, .NET Framework 4.5.2 and Visual Studio 2015 SDK.
+You need Microsoft Visual Studio 2015 Update 3, .NET Framework 4.5.2 and Visual Studio 2015 SDK.

 ###### Install

 To install after building double-click the *.vsix file from bin/Debug or bin/Relase directory.

+This extension works with Visual Studio 2015 and 2017.

 ###### Use